-Now celebrated worldwide during the month of March, the observance originated in New York City in 1909 as “Women’s Day,” on February 28 to mark the anniversary of the city’s garment industry strike led by the International Ladies’ Garment Workers’ Union one year prior.
+International Women’s Day, and what later became Women’s History Month, originated in New York City over 100 years ago.
+On February 28, 1909, “Women’s Day,” was celebrated as the one-year anniversary of the city’s garment industry strike led by the International Ladies’ Garment Workers’ Union.
 The Socialist Party of America chose the day to honor the women who bravely protested miserable labor conditions.
-American Socialist and feminist Charlotte Perkins Gilman addressed a New York crowd, saying, “It is true that a woman’s duty is centered in her home and motherhood but home should mean the whole country and not be confined to three or four rooms of a city or a state.”
+American socialist and feminist Charlotte Perkins Gilman addressed a New York crowd, saying: “It is true that a woman’s duty is centered in her home and motherhood but home should mean the whole country and not be confined to three or four rooms of a city or a state.”
 At the time, women still couldn’t vote.

 It would still be a few years before women were granted the right to vote in national elections throughout the world.
-Denmark gave the nod to women’s suffrage in 1915 with Canada, Russia, Germany and Poland soon to follow and propertied British women over 30 given the vote in 1918; the 19th Amendment to the U.S. Constitution giving American women the vote didn’t happen until 1920.
+New Zealand became the first self-governing nation to allow women the right to vote in 1893.
+Denmark gave the nod to women’s suffrage in 1915 with Canada, Russia, Germany, and Poland soon to follow, and propertied British women over 30 given the vote in 1918.
+The 19th Amendment to the U.S. Constitution giving American women the vote didn’t occur until 1920.

-In 1987, Congress voted to expand the observance in the U.S. to the entire month of March.
+International Women’s Day was officially recognized by the United Nations in 1977, but it was not until 1987 that Congress voted to expand the observance in the U.S. to the entire month of March.
 But America still lags behind much of the world in ways worth noting during any observance of women’s ongoing struggle for recognition and respect; for example, we’ve never had a woman serve as head of state.
-The United Nations website tells us:

 Via Wiki Commons